-Report Description Timing Performance Criteria Responsible Person (s) Carcass Search Program Following each year of the carcass search program, the program findings will be compiled and submitted to the Planning Secretary and BCS, and/or the Environment Minister and DCCEEW within two months of survey completion.
-The report will detail species struck including: Total carcasses/featherspots detected of each species, Locations of carcasses/featherspots detected, Dates carcasses/featherspots were detected, and Details of any carcass/featherspots detections that triggered impact levels.
+Report Description Timing Performance Criteria Responsible Person (s) Carcass Search Program Following each year of the carcass search program, the program findings will be compiled and submitted to the Planning Secretary and BCS, and/or the Environment Minister and DCCEEW within two months of survey completion (including surveys completed prior to commencement of operation and then following each carcass search program thereafter).
+The report will detail species struck including: Total carcasses/featherspots detected of each species, Locations of carcasses/featherspots detected, and Dates carcasses/featherspots detections that triggered impact levels.
 Statistical analysis will be undertaken to provide estimates of the annual total number of collisions for each species in consideration of the carcass search area and effort and the observed carcass persistence times and observer detectability rates.
 A second report detailing the findings of the entire carcass search program must be submitted to the Planning Secretary and BCS, and/or the Environment Minister and DCCEEW within two months of completion of 24 months of surveys.
-Annually for five years, within two months of survey completion.
+Initially prior to commencement of operation, then annually for five years, within two months of survey completion.
 Carcass Search Program conducted in accordance with method described in Section 5.4.
-RPWF Environmental Representative • Submission of carcass search program reports Contracted Ecologist: • Completion of the carcass search program Impact Trigger Reporting BCS and/or DCCEEW must be notified when impact triggers are met (Section 6.0), depending on whether or not the species impacted is BC Act and/or EPBC Act listed.
-The report compiled by the contracted ecologist must then be submitted to the BCS and/or DCCEEW within 10 working days for threatened species or 15 working days for non-threatened species of the incident being reported detailing: The impact trigger level that was reached, The species and number of individuals involved in the impact trigger, The date/s and location/s of recovered carcasses/featherspot, Any identified ecological factors contributing to the impact trigger such as recent climate, weather, presence of prey species/foraging opportunities or seasonal factors (i.e., migration), and Whether the event is likely to be rare or regular or may constitute an adverse impact on the species at the local or total population scale Verify whether or not the species has been impacted (including number of individuals and frequency) at neighbouring wind farms within a 10 km radius of the Project by accessing their publicly available annual BBAMP reports.
+RPWF Environmental Representative Submission of carcass search program reports Contracted Ecologist: Completion of the carcass search program Impact Trigger Reporting BCS and/or DCCEEW must be notified when impact triggers are met (Section 6.0), depending on whether or not the species impacted is BC Act and/or EPBC Act listed.
+The report compiled by the contracted ecologist must then be submitted to the BCS and/or DCCEEW within 10 working days for threatened species or 15 working days for non-threatened species of the incident being reported detailing: The impact trigger level that was reached, The species and number of individuals involved in the impact trigger, The date/s and location/s of recovered carcasses/featherspot, Any identified ecological factors contributing to the impact trigger such as recent climate, weather, presence of prey species/foraging opportunities or seasonal factors (i.e., migration), and Whether the event is likely to be rare or regular or may constitute an adverse impact on the species has been impacted (including number of individuals and frequency) at neighbouring winth farms within a 10 km radius of the Project by accessing their publicly available annual BBAMP reports.
 Neighbouring wind farms within this radius will be considered at the time the impact trigger is recorded to consider any future wind farms.
-In cases where further monitoring or implementation of mitigation measures is deemed necessary through consultation with BCS and/or DCCEEW, the findings and effectiveness of such must be reported to the Planning Secretary and BCS, and/or the Environment Minister and DCCEEW within three months of the commencement of monitoring or the implementation of mitigation measures or within another specified timeframe as determined through consultation with BCS and/or DCCEEW.
+In cases where further monitoring or implementation of mitigation measures is deemed necessary through consultation with BCS and/or DCCEEW, the findings and effectiveness of such must be reported to the Planning Secretary and BCS, and/or the Environment Minister and DCCEEW within three months of the commencement of monitoring or the Within 10 days of the commencement of operation in the event that no impact triggers are recorded during commissioning surveys.
 If an impact trigger occurs in accordance with Section 6.0 Impact trigger reporting completed in accordance with content and timing requirements described in Section 6.0.
 RPWF Environmental Representative Impact trigger breach notification Contracted Ecologist Preparation of impact trigger reporting